Arfcharolia/Blog-Assignment/_posts/2024-10-24-religiousblog.md

 ---
 layout: post
-title: "Religious Object: Aarti Thali"
+title: "Material Object In Religion: Aarti Thali"
 ---

 ## The Aarti Thali or Pooja Thali (Prayer Plate): A symbol of devotion in Hinduism